Pre-Charge Bail Reforms: Key Changes for Police Station Reps

 - Criminal Procedure Rules Part 14 (Bail)

-- College of Policing Guidance on Bail and RUI
+- College of Policing guidance on bail and RUI

 This article reflects the position as at November 2025.
+Always check the current statutory guidance.